 - Learn about what kind of dysautonomia you might have, and what subclass(es) of POTS you might have, because that will affect your treatment plan.

-- Ask about medications that could help manage your symptoms if they are more severe.
+- Ask about medications and supplements that could help manage your symptoms if they are more severe.
 Some people don’t end up needing medication by virtue of doing the lifestyle changes mentioned below, but some do.
 There are multiple classes of medications for POTS, so if one doesn’t work for you, it’s possible another will.

 - Get information about when you should worry and when you should not worry.
 My doctor told me only to worry if my heart rate went up above 180 bpm for a half hour – that’s when I should seek help.
 Otherwise, it’s just the normal wonky stuff, and it will pass.
 Unnecessary worry only makes it worse.